Skip to main content

 The Summary row at the top gives you a health check across every active pipeline in the project.
 Turbo health dashboard — summary and per-pipeline status

-• Active Pipelines — how many pipelines are currently running.
+• Active Pipelines — number of pipelines currently emitting metrics.

-• Avg Kafka Lag — average Kafka consumer lag across all pipelines.
+• Avg Kafka Lag — the max Kafka consumer lag per pipeline, averaged across all pipelines, in messages.
 Kafka lag is a good proxy for sink lag — if your sinks (e.g. Postgres, ClickHouse) start falling behind, Kafka lag will grow.

-• Total Throughput — combined rate of inserts and updates being sent to sinks, in operations per second.
+• Total Throughput — combined rate of records being written to all sinks, in records per second.

-• Checkpoint Failures — count of pipelines that failed to save checkpoint state in the window.
+• Checkpoint Failures — total number of checkpoint epoch failures across all pipelines in the selected time range.
 Should almost always be No data or zero.

 Any non-zero Checkpoint Failures value needs high-attention investigation.
 A failed checkpoint means the pipeline is not durably saving its position — on restart it may re-process data or fall further behind.
 Check pipeline logs and, if the failures persist, contact support.